alan-turing-institute/grace/README.md

 git clone https://github.com/alan-turing-institute/grace.git
 cd ./grace

-# create a conda playground from environment.yaml
+# create a conda playground from the respective environment.yaml
-conda env create -f environment.yaml
+conda env create -f YOUR-CHOSEN-ENVIRONMENT.yaml

 # To activate this environment, use
 #
+#     $ conda activate grace-env-with-napari
+#     OR
-#     $ conda activate grace-environment
+#     $ conda activate grace-env-napari-free
 #
 # To deactivate an active environment, use
 #
 #     $ conda deactivate

-conda activate grace-environment
+conda activate grace-env-OF-YOUR-CHOICE

 # install grace from local folder (not on pypi yet)